Garden-AI/garden/docs/user_guide/tutorial.md

 ```

 !!! info
     The `base-image` option lets you pick a premade environment, or "image" in Docker-speak.
 This lets you start off with the Python version and ML framework that you need.
-You can still install more packages within this base environment.
+This is mostly for convenience, you can always install more packages within this base environment once it's running.

     We will be serving a Scikit-Learn model trained and serialized with Python 3.10, so we will use the `3.10-sklearn` base image.
 Use `garden-ai notebook list-premade-images` to see other base images you can choose from.